-Said A. Ghabrial, José R. Castón, Robert H.A.
-Coutts, Bradley I. Hillman, Daohong Jiang, Dae-Hyun Kim and Hiromitsu Moriyama
+Ioly Kotta-Loizou, José R. Castón, Robert H.A.
+Coutts, Bradley I. Hillman, Daohong Jiang, Dae-Hyuk Kim, Hiromitsu Moriyama, Nobuhiro Suzuki

 A summary of this ICTV Report chapter has been published as an ICTV Virus Taxonomy Profile article in the Journal of General Virology, and should be cited when referencing this online chapter as follows:

-Ghabrial, S.A*., Castón, J.R., Coutts, R.H.A., Hillman, B.I., Jiang, D., Kim D-H., Moriyama, H. and ICTV Report Consortium.
-2018, ICTV Virus Taxonomy Profiles: Chrysoviridae, Journal of General Virology, 99:19–20.
+Ghabrial, S.A., Castón, J.R., Coutts, R.H.A., Hillman, B.I., Jiang, D., Kim D-H., Moriyama, H. and ICTV Report Consortium.
+2018, ICTV Virus Taxonomy Profile: Chrysoviridae, Journal of General Virology, 99:19–20.

 Table 1.Chrysoviridae.
-Characteristics of family Chrysoviridae.
+Characteristics of members of the family Chrysoviridae.

-Penicillium chrysogenum virus ATCC 9480 (dsRNA1: AF296439; dsRNA2: AF296440; dsRNA3: AF296441; dsRNA4: AF296442), species Penicillium chrysogenum virus, genus Chrysovirus
+Penicillium chrysogenum virus ATCC 9480 (dsRNA1: AF296439; dsRNA2: AF296440; dsRNA3: AF296441; dsRNA4: AF296442), species Penicillium chrysogenum virus, genus Alphachrysovirus

-Isometric, non-enveloped, 40 nm in diameter
+Isometric, non-enveloped, approximately 40 nm in diameter

 Particles containing both dsRNA and ssRNA can be isolated from infected fungal hosts.
 Virions accumulate in the cytoplasm